Environmental Protection Agency

 |ORD||Office of Research and Development|

 Related Research.
-In addition to the focused USGCRP research activities, EPA conducts contributing research to characterize and understand risks to ecosystems; develop a national, multi-scale, integrated environmental status and trends program; and understand and predict ecosystem exposures, responses, and vulnerabilities to high-risk chemicals and non-chemical stressors at multiple levels of biological organization and geographic scales.
+In addition to the focused USGCRP research activities, EPA conducts contributing research to characterize and understand risks to ecosystems and to understand and predict ecosystem exposures, responses, and vulnerabilities to high-risk chemicals and non-chemical stressors at multiple levels of biological organization and geographic scales.
+Other related research includes monitoring of ozone and research on atmospheric chemistry.

 Mapping of Budget Request to Appropriations Legislation.
 In the Departments of Veterans Affairs and Housing and Urban Development, and Independent Agencies Appropriations Bill, Environmental Protection Agency USGCRP activities are funded under the EPA section of Title III-Independent Agencies, within the Science and Technology account.